JingruiYu/FisheyeCameraCalibrationSuite/README.md

 # Fisheye_Calibrate

-This project is used to calibrate the fisheye camera online or using image file.
+The file named fisheye_calibrate.cpp is used to calibrate the fisheye camera online or using image file.
+The file named camere_calibrate.cpp is used to calibrate the pin-hole camera online, which I refer to the book <Learning OpenCv>.

 ## Requirements
 * Opencv2

 ## Tutorial
+### For fisheye_calibrate.cpp:
 You can use cmake to use this project.

     mkdir build